lkr07/desklayer/README.md

     ALT+F10 : move selected window to the central cell CTRL+BACKSPACE : restore windows positions to their previous arrangement on the desktop (before applying Desklayer's layout)

+The program is written in C++ using Win32 APIs.

 More info, screenshots and videos of the features here: http://www.lkrprojects.com/home.html